-Directors of the Company and Directors of its related parties, or their Director-related entities, conduct transactions with subsidiaries of the Company that occur within a normal employee, customer or supplier relationship on terms and conditions that are believed to be no more favorable than those with which it is reasonable to expect the entity would have adopted if dealing with the Director or Director-related entity in the ordinary course of business.
+Directors of the Company and Directors of the Company's related parties, or Director-related entities, from time to time conduct transactions with subsidiaries of the Company that occur within a normal employee, customer or supplier relationship on terms and conditions that are believed to be no more favorable than those with which it is reasonable to expect such subsidiary would have approved if dealing with the Director or Director-related entity in the ordinary course of business.
+Such transactions are subject to the Audit Committee's procedures as described below.

-In fiscal 2023, a subsidiary of Fox Corporation entered into an arrangement in the ordinary course of business with 110% Content Limited ("110% Content") for development services related to an unscripted development project and potential production and for which the Company has paid 110% Content \$163,000.
+In fiscal 2024, a subsidiary of Fox Corporation entered into an arrangement in the ordinary course of business with 110% Content Limited ("110% Content") for development services related to an unscripted development project and potential production and for which the Company has paid 110% Content \$883,000.
 110% Content is a television production company where Ms. Elisabeth Murdoch serves as a director and in which she is a minority shareholder.
-Ms. Murdoch is the daughter of Mr. K.R.
-Murdoch, Chair of the Company, and the sister of Mr. L.K.
-Murdoch, Executive Chair and Chief Executive Officer of the Company.
+Ms. Elisabeth Murdoch serves as a director and in which she is a minority shareholder.
+Ms. Murdoch, Executive Chair and Chief Executive Officer of the Company and the daughter of Mr. K.R.
+Murdoch, Chairman Emeritus of the Company.